How to convert BigInteger to BigDecimal or BigDecimal to BigInteger in Java with example

 public BigInteger toBigInteger()

-Here is an example for Converting BigInteger to BigDecimal in java
+Here is an example of Converting BigInteger to BigDecimal in Java

 import java.math.BigDecimal;